weblearn22/ERPscanr/docs/index.md

 [BrainSCANR](https://doi.org/10.1016/j.jneumeth.2012.04.019) project, by Jessica & Bradley Voytek, and also takes inspiration from the [NeuroSynth](http://www.neurosynth.org) project by Tal Yarkoni.

 This project is done with the [LISC](https://lisc-tools.github.io/) Python tool, which allows for collecting and analyzing the scientific literature.
-This tool and project are built upon the PudMed E-Utilities API, and open source tools.